-When providing equal access in buildings, applicable building codes, accessibility standards, and accessibility guidelines have to be met.
+When providing equal access to places of public assembly in buildings, applicable building codes, accessibility standards, and accessibility guidelines have to be met.
 Building codes are specific to a state, county, township or city and may change from time to time.
-Therefore, in order to ensure compliance, building professionals need to use the existing local codes when designing or planning buildings or reviewing completed construction.
+Therefore, in order to ensure compliance, building professionals need to use the existing local codes provided by the Authority Having Jurisdiction (AHJ) when designing or planning buildings or reviewing completed construction.

 The American Society of Mechanical Engineers (ASME) offers the public and private sectors a comprehensive set of codes and standards which govern elevators and escalators.
 These generally cover the design, construction, operation, inspection, testing, maintenance, alteration, and repair of elevators and escalators and their associated parts, rooms, spaces, and hoistways, where located in or adjacent to a building or structure.

 Elevators are required in “multi-story” facilities.
 An exception is allowed for buildings that have less than three stories or less than 3,000 square feet per floor, but this exception is not applicable to shopping centers or malls; professional offices of health care providers; public transit stations and airport passenger terminals, and state or local government facilities.
 Accessible elevators shall be on an accessible route and should conform to the latest ADA and ASME Safety Codes for elevators and escalators.

 Some of the important recommendations for elevators are as follows:

 - Elevator operation must be automatic.

 - Call buttons in elevator lobbies and halls should be accessible to wheelchair users.